smaremanda/add-in-docs/outlook/authentication/validate-an-identity-token.md

 By default the Exchange server uses a self-signed X.509 certificate to authenticate requests for the authentication metadata document.
 Unless you install a certificate that traces back to a root server, you must create a certificate validation callback method or else the request for the authentication metadata document will fail.

 The  **ServicePointManager** class in the .NET Framework System.Net namespace enables you to hook up a validation callback method by setting the **ServerCertificateValidationCallback** property.
-You can see an example of a certificate validation callback method that is suitable for development and testing in the article[Validating X509 certificates](http://msdn.microsoft.com/en-us/library/dd633677%28EXCHG.80%29.aspx).
+You can see an example of a certificate validation callback method that is suitable for development and testing in the article [Validating X509 certificates](http://msdn.microsoft.com/en-us/library/dd633677%28EXCHG.80%29.aspx).

  **Security Note**  If you use a certificate validation callback method, you must make sure that it meets the security requirements of your organization.